tafo/Diet/README.md

 ﻿# Init

 Diet is a **RESTful** API to store calorie data of meals in order to check a diet plan.
 Currently, it supports only Account and Meal management.
+It was a demo application for a job interview.

 # CodeBase